TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Introduction.rst

 Directory structure
 ===================

-In your extension, the following directory structure should be used for Fluid files:
+In your extension, the following directory structure should be used for `Fluid`:pn: files:

 .. code-block:: none